blaisedias/jivelite/README.customisation.md

 Answer:
   * No, the section has been provided as an aid for the user.
 Including the section does no harm, as the section is ignored.

+# Word Clock ScreenSaver
+Colour parameters are defined and documented in `share/jive/applets/Clock/ClockParameters.lua`.
+Change or override this file.

+The rendering of the Word Clock Screensaver has been modified such that rendering of text is not dependent on the background image.

+This means that it is possible to change/override the background image used.
+The file is `share/jive/applets/JogglerSkin/images/Clock/WordClock/wallpaper_clock_word.png`

+Other parameters can be changed in the ScreenSaver menu.